 The prosecution in this cases relied on the quantity of the drugs.
 Further it failed to produce a drug expert who could have testified that the defendant was seller of narcotics rather than an addict and that the quantity possessed was consistent with drug sales rather than personal use.
 The assistant district attorney in this case, much like in the case that I handled this week, couldn’t present any evidence of drug sales or transaction to support the charge.

 In addition to the lack of expert testimony, the prosecution, didn’t present any evidence of drug paraphernalia such as unused baggies, razor blades, rubber bands or a large quantity of money which could have prevented the need for an expert.
 Criminal courts in Pennsylvania will consider the quantity of the drugs, their street value, the drug’s packaging, and the presence of paraphernalia.
+In New Jersey, Courts have ruled that an expert witness is required where there are no observed sales or transaction as without expert testimony about drug-trade practices, lay jurors would not know what a person who possessed a certain quantity of drugs in certain circumstances was going to do with it.

 If the prosecution does plan on producing an expert, your defense lawyer needs to have strategy to address it and perhaps consider retaining a defense expert to advance an alternative theory.
 For more information on drug crime defense, read my book—What Everyone Should Know About Drugs, Guns and Defense Lawyers in Pennsylvania.